hbeni/fgcom-mumble/README.md

 Installation
 -----------------------
-The release ZIP contains all binary plugins for all supported operating systems in the `plugin` folder:
+The release ZIP contains all binary plugins for all supported operating systems in the `mumble-plugin` folder:
   - `fgcom-mumble.so` for Linux (64 bit)
   - `fgcom-mumble.dll` for Windows (64 bit)
   - `fgcom-mumble-x86_32.dll` for Windows (32 bit)